 COVID-19 is diagnosed by a test.
 Regardless of vaccination status, anyone who was exposed to COVID-19 or experiences COVID-19 symptoms should take a test.

 - Contact a doctor or primary health care provider, pharmacy, or your local community health center to see if they offer testing.
 Local or tribal health departments can also help you find testing sites near you.

 - Self-tests are also available for purchase over-the counter at pharmacies and online.

 - The Center for Medicare and Medicaid Services has offered this guidance for people seeking tests after the public health emergency ended on May 11, 2023.

-How the City of Milwaukee Health Department Contact Tracing Program Works
+How the City of Milwaukee Health Department Case Management Program Works

 Older adults and people of any age who have serious underlying medical conditions might be at higher risk for severe illness from COVID-19.